Principle of Alignment: There is more value created with overall alignment than with local excellence.

 Solution Train Roles

-Three primary Solution Train roles help facilitate successful execution:
+Three primary Solution Train roles help facilitate successful execution.

 - Solution Train Engineer (STE) is the servant leader of the train.
 Their oversight allows the train to run smoothly by identifying and resolving bottlenecks across the entire solution.
 The STE facilitates the large solution-level events and monitors the solution Kanban and solution health via its Metrics.
 They also work with Release Train Engineers (RTEs) to coordinate delivery.

-- Solution Architect/Engineering collaboratively defines the technology and architecture that connects the solution across ARTs.
+- Solution Architect/Engineering collaboratively defines the technology and architecture that connects the solution across the ARTs.
 It works with the ART’s System Architect/Engineering team to help guide their portion of the solution’s design.

 Also, the following roles play an essential part in the Solution Train’s success: